mongodb/mongodbatlas-cloudformation-resources/README.md

        - "cloudformation.amazonaws.com"
       Action: sts:AssumeRole
 ```
-We reccomend to use [execution-role.yaml](examples/execution-role.yaml) to generate a IAM role to use to activate the CFN resources and run your CFN stacks.
+We suggest using the [execution-role.yaml](examples/execution-role.yaml) file to generate an IAM role that you can use to activate the CFN resources and run your CFN stacks.
+Alternatively, you can set the trust relationships of your role through the AWS Console.
+To do so, go to the IAM dashboard, select your role, and click on Trust Relationships.

 Alternatively, you can set the trust relationships of your role via AWS Console: in the IAM dashboard, select your role and click on `Trust Relationships`:
 ![Screenshot 2023-03-31 at 17 32 55](https://user-images.githubusercontent.com/5663078/230436500-fb4ee057-b70e-4580-a94d-f56191728117.png)